 Under the statue of Michiel de Ruyter at the boulevard of Vlissingen, close to the muZEEum, you'll find De Kazematten (The Casemates).
-De Kazematten are open from April to October, Thursday - Sunday 13:00 - 17:00 hrs.
+De Kazematten are open from June 20, Thursday - Sunday 13:00 - 17:00 hrs.

 The casemates from 1811 lie on the border between land and water.
 This structure is really a monument within a monument, because these casemates are situated in the heart of Keizersbolwerk, a part of the Vlissingen fortifications from 1548.
 It is no wonder famous historical figures like Charles V, Michiel de Ruyter and Napoleon invariably chose this spot.
 The strategic position with regard to Antwerp and the deep fairway make this a special location.
 It has been a bustling spot for centuries.